This feature is in Public Preview.

 - Expected to accelerate queries that process a significant amount of data (100GB+) and include aggregations and joins.

-- Data is accessed repeatedly and likely in the Delta Lake cache.
+- Faster performance when data is accessed repeatedly from the Delta cache.

 - More robust scan performance on tables with many columns and many small files.